scheuerell-lab/lab-meeting/2021/10-06/README.md

 * Lab manual

     - Kelly has been working on team collaboration articles that can either be included directly into the lab manual or be linked (currently on her website: https://www.kellyrmistry.com/thoughts/team-collaboration-series - it's not completely done yet, but feedback very welcome!
-    - Mark needs to add some info about GitHub accounts
+    - Mark has added some lab-specifc and Husky Card info

 # DEI